ericrisco/astro-cloudinary-image/README.md

 "dropShadow" | adds a drop shadow to the image.

 __**In order to use `backgroundRemoval` you must activate `Cloudinary AI Background Removal` on Addons of your Cloudinary account.
 The `backgroundRemoval` must be allways the first effect**__

+# ✅ Live Example

+If you want to view live examples of the component, clone this repo and `npm run dev` it.

+##

+If you want to report any issues or have found a missing feature, please report it on [GitHub](https://github.com/ericrisco/astro-cloudinary-image/issues)!

+Good luck out there, Astronaut. 🚀